 - Build up of ash that won’t ignite the grill

-Here, we give you some simple tips on how to avoid Traeger grill temperature problems and how to fix them if your Traeger Timberline pellet grill temperature issues.
+Here, we give you some simple tips to avoid Traeger grill temperature problems and how to troubleshoot them if your Traeger Timberline pellet grill temperature issues.

 The common issues with Traeger pellet grill smokers are overheating and low heating.
 Keep reading the guide to learn how to fix these problems, so you can get things hot again.